{{org_field_logo}}

 - Ensure staff understand and comply with this policy.

-- Report any concerns regarding modern slavery to the Registered Manager immediately.
+- Report any concerns regarding modern slavery immediately to the Director or Compliance Lead.

 All Staff

-- Must not engage in or facilitate modern slavery practices.
+- Must not engage in, facilitate or ignore modern slavery practices.

-- Must immediately report any suspicion of modern slavery or exploitation.
+- Must immediately report any suspicion of modern slavery, trafficking or labour exploitation.

-- Must comply with the Whistleblowing Policy and be prepared to act without fear of reprisal.
+- Must comply with the Whistleblowing Policy and raise concerns without fear of reprisal.

 7. Managing Risks